Corindi Beach

 Corindi Beach features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 76.5% of all households, including 31.2% couples with children, 31.8% couples without children, and 12.4% single parent families.
-Non-family households account for the remaining 23.5%, with lone person households at 18.2% and group households comprising 4.2%.
-The median household size is 2.7 people, larger than the Regional NSW average of 2.4.
+Non-family households make up the remaining 23.5%, with lone person households at 18.2% and group households comprising 4.2%.
+The median household size is 2.7 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households